Webpage created: September 12, 2019

 In 1881 Mr Alfred Coster and his wife Mary Ann, were living at 5 Prospect Street, Plymouth, and he was described as a "Draper's Shopwalker".

 Mr Alfred Coster died suddenly of a heart attack on Tuesday April 10th 1906.
-He was living at number 21 Headland Park at that time.
 He had attended to his business on the preceding Friday, Saturday and Monday and was reading Tuesday morning's newspaper when he complained of pains in his chest and passed away.
-There were no children of the marriage.

 Legend has it that the business was then purchased by members of the Leatherby and Prynn families for the princely sum of 100 gold sovereigns (£100).